Cottage Cheese Pizza Crust

 baked cottage cheese pizza on a baking sheet.

-Step 4- Bake the pizza for 12-15 minutes until the crust is golden and the toppings have melted.
+Step 4- Bake the pizza for 15 minutes or until the crust is golden and the toppings have melted.

 Arman’s recipe tips

-• If you prefer a crispy crust, I recommend rolling out the dough to be as thin as possible.
+• If you prefer a crispy crust, roll it out as thin as possible.
+In my testing, this gave me the closest result to a traditional thin-crust pizza.

 • If you prefer a thick crust, use your thumb to press up the sides of the pizza dough (kind of like a shallow well).
-This will puff up during the cooking process and yield a fluffier, thick crust.
+This will puff up during the cooking process, yielding a fluffier, thicker crust.

-• To combat sticky dough, add some extra flour until smooth and pliable.
+• To combat sticky dough, add extra flour until the mixture is smooth and pliable.
 If the dough is too dry, I like to add a little extra whipped cottage cheese or a few spoons of water.

 Storage instructions